karenmeep/karenmeep.github.io/_posts/2016-01-02-year-review.md

 <script async defer src="//platform.instagram.com/en_US/embeds.js"></script>
 </div>

 It all started with my wanting to go [APIStrat in Berlin](http://apidaysberlin2015.apistrat.com/).
 My boss suggested we both send in talks so the company would be motivated to pay for it.
 I had my most eloquent friend help me with my abstract, I had my harshest critics review my talk and slide deck.
-My boss's boss suggested that I send in CFPs for conferences in Israel as well, which I was hesistant to do as I view Israelies as the toughest audience.
+My boss's boss suggested that I send in CFPs for conferences in Israel as well, which I was hesitant to do as I view Israelies as the toughest audience.
 I sent in CFPs to all of the conferences I wanted to go to and assumed nothing would happen, but most of them got accepted.

 When I was in Berlin, after APIStrat was over I had an idea for a talk.
 It was one of those moments when everything suddenly clicks and makes sense.
 Luckily I had my computer with me so I could take advantage of it and write down all of my ideas.
-I was done with my abstract within 15 minutes, had my husband and a friend review it, then sent it in for Endpoint Conf.
+I was done with my abstract within 15 minutes, had my husband and a friend review it, then sent it in for Endpoint conference.

 That talk got me the Keynote speaker spot.
 I nearly peed my pants when I got the email.